Fan1234-1/ToneSoul-Architecture-Engine/README.md

 Concept by **Fan‑Wei Huang**, architecture by **Gemini & GPT**.
 This repository brings together philosophical insight and engineering rigor to create a working blueprint for responsible, personalized AI.

+## Repository Structure

+The repository is organized as a monorepo with several layers:

+- `core/`: Contains the main engine code (`ToneSoul_Core_Architecture.py`) and the package initializer.
+- `constitution/`: Holds the manifesto and foundational philosophical documents that define P0-P4 priorities and the G-P-A-R cycle.
+- `law/`: Defines the contractual layer with the VowObject schema and related protocols.
+- `body/`: Implements the physiological systems including the immutable ledger and responsibility tracing.
+- `docs/`: Contains architecture notes and a migration log documenting the integration process.
+- `simulations/`: Houses stress test scenarios and future example scripts.